SalomePlatform/shaper/src/BuildPlugin/doc/subShapesFeature.rst

 Sub-shapes
 ==========

-The feature **Sub-shapes** lets to modify selected entity creating a non-manifold topology.
-It provides:
+The feature **Sub-shapes** modifies the selected entity by creating a non-manifold topology.
+It gives the possibility to:

-* add/remove vertices laying on edges of a wire;
+* add/remove vertices lying on edges of a wire;
-* add/remove edges and vertices laying on a face.
+* add/remove edges and vertices lying on a face.

 To create Sub-shapes in the active part: